arahi7860/sql-intro/readme.md

 author.
 In this case, that relationship indicates who wrote the book.

-You can imagine that we'd like to use this information in a number of ways, such as...
+You can imagine that we'd like to use this information in a number of ways, such
+as:

-- Getting the author information for a given book
+* Getting the author information for a given book
-- Getting all books written by a given author
+* Getting all books written by a given author
-- Searching for books based on attributes of the author (e.g., all books written by a Chinese author)
+* Searching for books based on attributes of the author (e.g., all books written by a Chinese author)

 ### One-to-Many